anushka399/M1_App_Click_To_Eat/1_Requirements/Readme.md

 The online ordering system can be defined as a simple and convenient way for customers to purchase food online, without having to go to the restaurant.
 This system is enabled by the internet – it is the internet that connects the restaurant or the food company on one hand, and the customer on other hand.

+# **Research:**
+#### Scope:-
+Online ordering is been so easy and handy to use with security as in day to day busy schedule online ordering is playing a remarkable role.
+Where customers get their choosen item at the door step.

+#### Benefit:
+- Time saving.
+- Highly Secured data.
+- Customer Satisfaction.

 # **Cost & Features & Timeline:**

 #### Cost:-